rmello4d/WakandaTemplatesMobile/README.md

 [12:14:43]  sass started ...
 [12:14:46]  sass finished in 3.82 s
 [12:14:46]  build dev finished in 21.51 s
 [12:14:47]  watch ready in 21.72 s

 [12:14:47]  dev server running: http://127.0.0.1:8104/

-6. Just see the results at http://127.0.0.1:8104/ . (or whatever port is indicated at the end)
+6. Just see the results at http://127.0.0.1:8104/ . (or whatever port is indicated at the end of the preview)
-7. Check the code source at the app folder
+7. Check and play with the code source at the app folder